-Our current home is 32 North Brewing Co at 8655 Production Ave.
-It is held on the first Tuesday of every month, with special events popping up here and there.
-Doors are typically at 6 and the show rolls 6:30 to 9pm-ish.
+Our current home is Kensington Club at 4079 Adams Ave.
+It is held every other month, with special events popping up here and there.
+Doors are typically at 6:30pm and the show rolls 7 to 9:30pm-ish.

 What do I get to do as a presenter?

 Pretty much anything.
 From PowerPoint to opera and swordfighting, we’ve seen it.
 We give you a stage, an audience, some booze, and the audio/visual support you need.
 You provide the nerdy awesome.
 The parameters are:

 * 25 minutes of presentation time

 We ask that you share your slides ahead of the event for smooth transition between speakers.
 Please let us know if you have any special requirement ahead of time, and if you’re going to be using audio / video.